navidrome/website/content/en/docs/Usage/customtags.md

 ## Overview

-As all values imported are stored and indexed in the database, to improve performance and reduce storage requirements, Navidrome only imports a predefined set of tags.
-The complete list of default tags imported are listed [here][mappings]
+As all tags imported are stored and indexed in the database, to improve performance and reduce storage requirements, Navidrome only imports a predefined set of tags.
+The complete list of default tags imported are listed [here][mappings].

 However, Navidrome supports importing and using custom tags from your music files.
 Custom tags allow you to extend the metadata beyond the default supported tags.
 This functionality can be configured via the configuration file.